Certificates Managed by Check Point

 Last updated

+WAF as a Service deployment does not require manual setup, as it is automatically configured.
 However, for each domain in each of the assets, protected by a WAF SaaS in a specific region, you must perform the following 2 steps (possibly 3) and only afterwards will your traffic be secure.

 Adding domains to an existing asset, or adding the WAF SaaS profile to protect an existing asset that wasn't protected by it until now, will also require completing the same steps before the newly added domains are protected.